 - When the second email is sent, this will overwrite the message body, recipients and subject of the first email within Arbor, but the email will not actually be sent out.

 - This results in a discrepancy between the apparent content of the email and the desired recipients.

 When this occurs, complex work has to be carried out by Arbor's engineers to untangle the merged emails.
 We highly recommend only working on one draft at a time, to avoid instances of this occurring.

 Attachments and Email Drafts

-If you are working on an email and attach a file, then leave the mail merge email page, the attachment will not be removed.
+If you are working on an email and attach a file, then leave the mail merge email page, the attachment will not be removed from the draft.

-If you no longer require the file to be attached, please ensure you either use the bin icon next to the attachment or press the Discard Draft button to completely reset the email to a blank slate.
+If you no longer require the file to be attached, please ensure you either use the bin icon next to the attachment or press the Discard Draft button to delete the draft and be directed to your list of drafts.

 You can read more about drafts here.